GetStream/stream-chat-android/documentation/docs/client/uploading_files.md

 }
 ```

-In the code example above, note how the message attachments are created after the files are uploaded.
+> **NOTE**: Attachments need to be linked to the message after the upload is completed.

 ## Uploading a File